parndepu/GeoVisuals-Query/README.md

 ## GeoVisuals-Query
-Simple segmentation of spatial and video query
+Simple query of spatial and video segmentation using R-Tree (C++ backends)

 ### Setup
 ```